 To help offset recent increases in supply chain costs, on May 12, 2022, the Board of Directors of Iteris, Inc. approved additional restructuring activities to better position the Company for increased profitability and growth.
-During the three months ended June 30, 2022, the Company incurred approximately \$0.7 million related to employee separation costs in relation to these activities which were included in restructuring charges on the unaudited condensed statement of operations.
-The Company did not incur any separation costs for the three months ended September 30, 2022.
+The Company incurred employee separation costs in relation to these activities, which were included in restructuring charges on the unaudited condensed statement of operations.
 Refer to Note 3, Restructuring Activities, for more information.